 The identifier is a passport endorsement, currently printed inside the back cover of the passport book, which reads: “The bearer was convicted of a sex offense against a minor, and is a covered sex offender pursuant to 22 United States Code Section 212b(c)(l).”
 Since endorsements cannot be printed on passport cards, covered sex offenders cannot be issued passport cards.

 Only the DHS/ICE Angel Watch Center (AWC) can certify an individual as a “covered sex offender.”
-Therefore, any questions by the applicant about such status must be directed to and resolved by AWC.
+Please direct all questions about such status to AWC.

 Applicants who have questions for AWC regarding their status or believe they have been wrongly identified as a covered sex offender as defined in Title 22 United States Code 212b(c)(1) should contact AWC at email@example.com.